SeqWare/queryengine/seqware-queryengine-backend/README.md

 com.github.seqware.queryengine.plugins.contribs.TestOutputPlugin
 ````

-Unfortunately this "TestOutputPlugin" that I have written does not output what is expected as of yet (a simple map and reduce of the naively imported data in the HBase backend).
-I am to clear this up on Monday.
+~~Unfortunately this "TestOutputPlugin" that I have written does not output what is expected as of yet (a simple map and reduce of the naively imported data in the HBase backend).
+I am to clear this up on Monday.~~ FIXED